laminas/laminas-validator/doc/book/validators/credit-card.md

 issuing company, and should be verified with them for purposes of payment.
-However, it's often useful to know whether or not a given number actually falls within the ranges of possible numbers **prior** to performing such verification, and, as such, `Zend\Validator\CreditCard` verifies that the credit card number provided is well-formed.
+However, it's often useful to know whether or not a given number actually falls within the ranges of possible numbers **prior** to performing such verification, and, as such, `Laminas\Validator\CreditCard` verifies that the credit card number provided is well-formed.

-For those cases where you have a service that can perform comprehensive verification, `Zend\Validator\CreditCard` also provides the ability to attach a service callback to trigger once the credit card number has been deemed valid;
+For those cases where you have a service that can perform comprehensive verification, `Laminas\Validator\CreditCard` also provides the ability to attach a service callback to trigger once the credit card number has been deemed valid;
 this callback will then be triggered, and its return value will determine overall validity.